-As of January 31, 2022, 165 equity REITs were included in the Index.
+As of January 31, 2023, 163 equity REITs and other real estate-related investments were included in the Index.
 On a quarterly basis, the Index is rebalanced and its current stocks are tested for continued compliance with the guidelines of the Index.
 A REIT may be removed from the Index because of a decline in market capitalization, because it becomes illiquid, or because of other changes in its status.